×

 Once the documents are submitted, the RoC will issue a Certificate of Incorporation and a Corporate Identification Number.
 It takes about four to five weeks to complete the process.
 The commencement of business certificate must be obtained within 180 days of incorporation of the company by filing Form INC 20A with the RoC.

-The WOS will be subjected to Indian taxes and laws as applicable to other domestic companies in India.
-Under this structure, companies have to pay Corporate Income Tax (CIT).
+The WOS will be subjected to Indian taxes and laws as applicable to other domestic companies and must pay Corporate Income Tax (CIT).

 Joint venture (JV)